-E-Aware, school policies, PSHE - Coram Scarf curriculum, E-Safety officers and assemblies.
 Physical health and fitness Pupils should know: the characteristics and mental and physical benefits of an active lifestyle.
 The importance of building regular exercise into daily and weekly routines and how to achieve this; for example, walking or cycling to school, a daily active mile or other forms of regular, vigorous exercise.
 The risks associated with an inactive lifestyle (including obesity).
 How and when to seek support including which adults to speak to in school if they are worried about their health.
-As a school we cover this through: PE lessons, Daily Mile, Swimming, Residential trips and wake up, shake up, clubs (lunchtime/after school), sessions with external sporting companies such as GolfStarz.
+As a school we cover this through: PE lessons, Daily Mile, Swimming, Residential trips and wake up, shake up.
 Healthy eating Pupils should know: What constitutes a healthy diet (including understanding calories and other nutritional content).
 The principles of planning and preparing a range of healthy meals.
 The characteristics of a poor diet and risks associated with unhealthy eating (including, for example, obesity and tooth decay) and other behaviours (e.g. the impact of alcohol on diet or health).
-As a school we cover this through: Health box, Science lessons, Healthy eating policy and Lunch box policy, PSHE - Coram Scarf curriculum.
+As a school we cover this through: Health box, Science lessons, Healthy eating policy and Lunch box policy.
 Drugs, alcohol and tobacco Pupils should know: The facts about legal and illegal harmful substances and associated risks, including smoking, alcohol use and drug-taking.
 As a school we cover this through: Health box - Smoking, drug and alcohol awareness workshop - Year 6.

-PSHE- Coram Scarf curriculum.
-Health and preventions Pupils should know: How to recognise early signs of physical illness, such as weight loss, or unexplained changes to the body.
+Health and Pupils should know: preventions How to recognise early signs of physical illness, such as weight loss, or unexplained changes to the body.
 About safe and unsafe exposure to the sun, and how to reduce the risk of sun damage, including skin cancer.
 The importance of sufficient good quality sleep for good health and that a lack of sleep can affect weight, mood and ability to learn.
 About dental health and the benefits of good oral hygiene and dental flossing, including regular check up at the dentist.
 About personal hygiene and germs including bacteria, viruses, how they are spread and treated, and the importance of handwashing.
 The facts and science relating to allergies, immunisation and vaccination.
-As a school we cover this through: Health box, Science lessons, e-bug programme and daily routines, PSHE- Coram Scarf curriculum.
 Basic first aid Pupils should know: How to make a clear and efficient call to emergency services if necessary. concepts of basic first-aid, for example dealing with common injuries, including head injuries.
-As a school we cover this through: St Johns Ambulance, Heart Start and Coram Scarf curriculum.
+As a school we cover this through: St Johns Ambulance and Heart Start.
 Changing adolescent body Pupils should know: key facts about puberty and the changing adolescent body, particularly from age 9 through to age 11, including physical and emotional changes.
 About menstrual wellbeing including the key facts about the menstrual cycle.
 As a school we cover this through: RSE programme, Science lessons and Health box.